cxl-micron-reskit/famfs/README.md

 the offset and size of the log.
 All additional files and directories are created via log entries.

 The famfs kernel module never accesses the memory of the dax device - not even the superblock and log.
 This has RAS benefits.
-If a memory error occurs (non-correctable errors, connectivity problems, etc.) the process that accessed the memory should receive a SIGBUS, but kernel code should not be affected.
+If a memory error occurs (non-correctable errors, poison, connectivity problems, etc.) the process that accessed the memory should receive a SIGBUS, but kernel code should not be affected.